suchjs/vp-suchjs/docs/en/extTypes.md

 Such.as(':email:#[domain="gmail.com"]'); // The output is similar to: `7z4@gmail.com`
 ```

 Because Suchjs itself has good extensibility, the embedding of built-in types is mainly based on some commonly used types, and more types may continue to be added in the future.
-For more specific types, please use the API to configure files, with the help of `Such .config` to achieve.
+For more specific types, please use the API to configure files, with the help of `Such.config` to achieve.